Milwaukee Estuary AOC

 - Remediation and Restoration Projects for Milwaukee Estuary AOC

-Restoration of this wetland will address the Loss of Fish and Wildlife Habitat BUI and will be an important step in greening the harbor area.
-Restoration of this wetland can allow recreational activities such as canoeing and kayaking and a visitor center with walking trails to be established.
+Restoration of this wetland will be an important step in greening the harbor area.
+Restoration can allow recreational activities such as canoeing and kayaking and a visitor center with walking trails to be established.
 This restored site can hopefully play an important role in boosting community assets and promoting tourism to the area.

 This project, along with another GLRI/FFLM-funded AOC fish passage endeavor, opened and connected 25 miles of the Milwaukee River, 29 miles of tributary stream, and over 2,400 acres of wetland spawning and nursery habitats.
 The removal of the Estabrook Dam is an important aspect in connecting habitats within the Milwaukee River thereby protecting the aquatic species and other wildlife that inhabit it.